bbatsov/metaredux/_posts/2019-12-31-reduce-summarize-year-2019.md

 the more I start to appreciate having proper balance in your life and your work.

-The key word for 2019 on the job for me has been [OKRs](https://felipecastro.com/en/okr/what-is-okr/).
+The key word for 2019 on the job for me was [OKRs](https://felipecastro.com/en/okr/what-is-okr/).
 These make such a massive difference!
 I was skeptical of OKRs at first (who isn't?), but now I'm a true believer and I feel than can really help you in your personal life as well.

 ## Personal Life